optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 [consensus](https://numpy.org/doc/stable/dev/governance/governance.html#consensus-based-decision-making-by-the-community)
 of all interested parties.
 Most work happens in GitHub issues and pull requests (regular decision process).
 Any interested party can voice their concerns or veto on proposed changes.
-If this happens, the estimagic Enhancement Proposal (EEP) process can be used to iterate over proposals until consesus is reached (controversial decision process).
+If this happens, the optimagic Enhancement Proposal (EP) process can be used to iterate over proposals until consesus is reached (controversial decision process).
 If necessary, members of the steering council can moderate heated debates and help to broker a consensus.

 ### Regular decision process

-Most changes to estimagic are additions of new functionality or strict improvements of existing functionality.
+Most changes to optimagic are additions of new functionality or strict improvements of existing functionality.
 Such changes can be discussed in GitHub issues and discussions and implemented in pull requests.
-They do not require an estimagic Enhancement Proposal.
+They do not require an optimagic Enhancement Proposal.

-Before starting to work on estimagic, contributors should read [how to contribute](how-to) and the [styleguide](styleguide).
+Before starting to work on optimagic, contributors should read [how to contribute](how-to) and the [styleguide](styleguide).
 They can also reach out to existing contributors if any help is needed or anything remains unclear.
 We are all happy to help onboarding new contributors in any way necessary.
-For example, we have given introductions to git and GitHub in the past to help people make a contribution to estimagic.
+For example, we have given introductions to git and GitHub in the past to help people make a contribution to optimagic.

 Pull requests should be opened as soon as work is started.
 They should contain a good description of the planned work such that any interested party can participate in the discussion around the changes.
-If planned changes turn out to be controversial, their design should be discussed in an estimagic Enhancement Proposal before the actual work starts.
+If planned changes turn out to be controversial, their design should be discussed in an optimagic Enhancement Proposal before the actual work starts.
 When the work is finished, the author of a pull request can request a review.
 In most cases, previous discussions will show who is a suitable reviewer.
 If in doubt, tag [janosg](https://github.com/janosg).
 Pull requests can be merged if there is at least